wombleton/gitlaw-nz/acts/A/Anti-Money Laundering and Countering Financing of Terrorism Act 2009.md

     *   (c) must not disclose any information obtained under subsection (1) other than to the AML/CFT supervisor.

+    Section 134(1)(b): amended, on 5 December 2013, by [section 10][314] of the Anti-Money Laundering and Countering Financing of Terrorism Amendment Act 2013 (2013 No 106).

 ##### 135 Authority to act as delegate